-- Use an efficient RSA one way accumulator to create the anonymity set (or zerocoins pool). - Accumulate all zerocoins C1, ..., Cn into a small data structure called an accumulator A. - During the accumulation process, a membership witness is produced for each zerocoin. - To spend a coin C, prove the knowledge of a witness such that C ⊆ A and that C opens to serial number SN.
+- Uses an efficient RSA one way accumulator to create the anonymity set. - Accumulate all zerocoins C1, ..., Cn into a small data structure called an accumulator A. - During the accumulation process, a membership witness is produced for each zerocoin. - To spend a coin C, prove the knowledge of a witness such that $C \subseteq A$ and that C opens to serial number SN. - Accumulator properties: - No trusted setup/parties.
+It can be publicly computed. - Bind the computing party to the values in the set. - Support efficient non-interactive zero knowledge proof systems. - This accumulator allows producing a logarithmic size proof instead of a linear one (instead of an OR statement represented by the satisfiability of a circuit that outputs 1 if C equals to C1 or C2 or C3 ... or Cn).